mikaelrepo/packer-vmware/README.md

 # Provisioners

 Provisioners use built-in and third-party software to install and configure the machine image after booting.
-A common provisioner is “powershell” for running scripts inside the Windows image OS.
-Example below runs the sysprep tool to seal the image as a final step.
+A common provisioner is `powershell` for running scripts inside the Windows image OS.
+Example below runs the sysprep tool to seal the image in the final step.

     provisioner "powershell" {
       elevated_user     = var.build_username